eheidelberg/multi-platform-search-extension/README.md

 # Multi-Platform Search Extension
 Fully created with the help of GPT4.

-The Multi-Platform Search Extension is a Chrome extension that allows you to easily search for any selected text on the supported platforms, including LinkedIn Recruiter, which typically prevents JavaScript bookmarklets from functioning.
+The Multi-Platform Search Extension is a Chrome extension that allows you to easily search for any selected text on the supported platforms, including LinkedIn Recruiter, which typically/sometimes prevents JavaScript bookmarklets from functioning.
 The extension is designed to bypass these restrictions and provide a seamless search experience across multiple platforms.

 This extension can be easily customized to add any source you want, as long as you know the specific search URL for that platform.